ustaalon/LethalCompany.LaserControl/README.md

 - Laser pointer now can detonate landmines
 - Added host configuration for this mod's features
 - Fix issues with LethalLevelLoader (Egypt mod, etc)

-### 0.1.1
-- Minor turret bugs issues fix
-- Networking and sync adjustments between players

-### 0.1.0
-- Added LethalConfig
-- Turret control by pointer laser is now under "experimental" configuration (you need to configure it)
-- Laser pointer is now buyable (not scrap) for 50 credits

-### 0.0.2
-- Readme and mod info

-### 0.0.1
-- Initial release
-- Pointer laser bind to the closest turret
-- Pointer laser can deactivate turret for few seconds

 [All changelogs can be found here](https://github.com/ustaalon/LethalCompany.LaserControl/blob/rc/CHANGELOG.md)